(No ratings)

 (815) Thiola $4 |

-Dr. Puneeta Ramachandra is a physician who specializes in general pediatrics and pediatric urology.
-Dr. Ramachandra's areas of expertise include neurogenic bladder, vesicoureteral reflux, and kidney stones.
-She is affiliated with Nemours Children's Health and Thomas Jefferson University Hospital.
-She attended medical school at UMDNJ-Robert Wood Johnson Medical School.
-For her residency, Dr. Ramachandra trained at a hospital affiliated with the University of Connecticut.
-Blue California, Coventry, and Geisinger Health Plan appears to be the insurance carriers that Dr. Ramachandra takes.
-She has an open panel in Deptford, NJ according to Jefferson Health.
+Dr. Puneeta Ramachandra's specialties are general pediatrics and pediatric urology.
+She is affiliated with Thomas Jefferson University Hospital.
+Dr. Ramachandra graduated from UMDNJ-Robert Wood Johnson Medical School and then she performed her residency at a hospital affiliated with the University of Connecticut.
+She most likely takes Aetna Medicare, Aetna, and Medicare Advantage, as well as other insurance carriers.
+Dr. Ramachandra has an open panel in WILMINGTON, DE according to Jefferson Health.